 Quiet hours are from 10 pm to 6 am.
 Generators may be used only from 8 am to 10 am, 12 pm to 2 pm, and 5 pm to 7 pm.

 You may gather downed, dead wood.
 Do not cut, saw, or break any standing trees, dead or alive.
+Wood brought into the park from outside of the local area may introduce invasive insects.
+The Camper Store and the Lassen Cafe and Gift sell bundled firewood.
 Fires are allowed only in designated fire rings.
 Do not build rock rings outside of the established ring or burn trash in the ring.
 Never leave fires or hot coals unattended and extinguish them completely before leaving.

 Wash dishes at your campsite, not in restrooms or at water spigots.
 Please do not wash clothes, hair or bathe at water spigots or industrial sinks.
 Strained dishwater must be disposed of in the grates located in front of each restroom or industrial sinks.
 Dispose of food particles in trash bins, not in the sink drains or grates.
 Gray water from RVs and trailers must be contained & disposed of at the Manzanita Lake dump station.
 Water is a precious and limited resource; use it wisely.
 Please sort and place all trash and recyclables in the appropriate bins.